Drug information provided by: IBM Micromedex

-If you must take colchicine for a long time (preventive treatment), your doctor may want to check your progress at regular visits.
+If you must take colchicine for a long time (preventive treatment), it is very important that your doctor check your progress at regular visits to make sure this medicine is working properly.
 Blood tests may be needed to check for unwanted effects.

-Stomach problems may be more likely to occur if you drink large amounts of alcoholic beverages while taking colchicine.
+Stomach problems may be more likely to occur if you drink large amounts of alcoholic beverages while using colchicine.
 Also, drinking too much alcohol may increase the amount of uric acid in your blood.
 This may lessen the effects of colchicine when it is used to prevent gout attacks.
-Therefore, people who take colchicine should be careful to limit the amount of alcohol they drink.
+Therefore, people who use colchicine should be careful to limit the amount of alcohol they drink.

 For patients taking small amounts of colchicine regularly (preventive treatment):